Mk-Chan/WyldChess/README.md

 ### Binaries
 All binaries are 64-bit

-MacOS release is provided by Michael B
+MacOS release has been provided by Michael B

 WyldChess 1.5 and beyond now have an Android/Rpi release!